Exhumation and reburial of Richard III of England: Death and initial burial

 Richard III, by an unknown artist, late 16th century.
 The raised right shoulder was a visible sign of Richard's spinal deformity.

 King Richard III of England was killed fighting the forces of Henry Tudor at the Battle of Bosworth in 1485, the last major battle of the Wars of the Roses.
-The Welsh poet Guto'r Glyn credited Richard's death to Sir Rhys ap Thomas, a Welsh member of Henry's army who was said to have struck the fatal blow.
+It has previously been suggested that the poet Guto'r Glyn credits Rhys ap Thomas personally with the killing blow based on line 38 of his only surviving panegyric to the nobleman: Lladd y baedd, eilliodd ei ben 'killing the boar, he shaved his head'.
+Richard's emblem was a white boar, but Dafydd Johnston notes that the grammatical subject of the phrase in this poem is y Cing Harri 'King Henry' in line 35.
+The reference to the shaving likely refers instead to a post mortem ritual shaving of Richard's head, to be compared with the shaving of a boar's head before cooking.
+Nevertheless, the poet does appear to suggest Richard was killed by a group of soldiers led by Rhys.
 Richard III was the last English king to be killed in battle.

 Richard's body was stripped naked and taken to Leicester where it was put on public display.
 The anonymous Ballad of Bosworth Field says that "in Newarke laid was hee, that many a one might looke on him"—almost certainly a reference to the collegiate Church of the Annunciation of Our Lady of the Newarke, a Lancastrian foundation on the outskirts of medieval Leicester.
 According to the chronicler Polydore Vergil, Henry VII "tarried for two days" in Leicester before leaving for London, and on the same date as Henry's departure—25 August 1485—Richard's body was buried "at the convent of Franciscan monks [sic] in Leicester" with "no funeral solemnity".
 The Warwickshire priest and antiquary John Rous, writing between 1486 and 1491, recorded that Richard had been buried "in the choir of the Friars Minor at Leicester".
 Although later writers ascribed Richard's burial to other places, the accounts of Vergil and Rous were seen by modern investigators as the most credible.